K-PaaS/application-platform-guide-eng/install/service/mongodb.md

 Succeeded
 ```

-If the corresponding Stemcell is not uploaded, copy the corresponding Stemcell link to the corresponding IaaS environment and version from [bosh.io Stemcell] and run the following command:
+If the corresponding Stemcell is not uploaded, copy the Stemcell link to the corresponding IaaS environment and version from [bosh.io Stemcell](https://bosh.io/stemcells/) and run the following command.

 ```
 # Example of Stemcell Upload Command